-of the target range.
+reducing demand at the ON RRP facility.
+Hence, a larger increase in the supply of funds can be accommodated before the ON RRP facility is oversubscribed and rates drop below the bottom of the target range.
 In terms of quantitative predictions, our model suggests that the framework's capacity to absorb additional funds by lenders increases by economically meaningful amounts as the spread widens.
-Averaging across Table 3, a ten basis points increase in the IOER delivers about \$200 bn. additional absorption capacity before implementation is threatened.
-Even for a tight cap of \$150 bn., the threshold increases by more than \$100 bn.
-There are, however, limits to this approach: If we keep increasing the spread via the IOER, the effective FFR may trade above the top of the target range.
-For example, when the IOER and ON RRP rates are set at 2.0% and 1.5 %, respectively, the effective FFR is just below 1.75%, so it could easily exceed the top of the target range if the supply of funds decreased.
+Averaging across Table 3, a ten basis points increase in the IOER delivers about \$200 billion additional absorption capacity before implementation is threatened.
+Even for a tight cap of \$150 billion, the threshold increases by more than \$100 billion There are, however, limits to this approach: If we keep increasing the spread via the IOER, the effective FFR may trade above the top of the target range.
+For example, when the IOER and ON RRP rates are set at 2.0 percent and 1.5 percent, respectively, the effective FFR is just below 1.75 percent, so it could easily exceed the top of the target range if the supply of funds decreased.
+7 Extensions An attractive feature our framework is that it can be easily extended along several dimensions without compromising its tractability.

-7 Extensions

-An attractive feature our framework is that it can be easily extended along several dimensions without compromising its tractability.
 In this section, we sketch three particularly relevant extensions to our basic model: one in which some lenders can only match with a restricted set of DIs, one in which some lenders do not have access to the ON RRP facility, and one in which there is aggregate uncertainty about the supply of funds in the market.
 All proofs can be found in the Appendix A.5.

-7.1 Counterparty restrictions

-Some lenders may only be able or willing to deposit their funds at a subset of DIs.
+7.1 Counterparty Restrictions Some lenders may only be able or willing to deposit their funds at a subset of DIs.
 Regulation, for example, requires that certain financial institutions (like GSEs) only deposit funds at DIs that are deemed sufficiently "safe."
 Other institutions may only be willing to lend to counterparties that have been previously vetted or are part of a set of pre-existing relationships (or network).
 In any case, a natural question is whether counterparty restrictions can introduce additional dispersion in traded rates and/or hinder the implementation of monetary policy.
 To focus our analysis squarely on this extension, we will assume that there is a fixed measure of DIs and all of them have zero balance sheet costs.
 To capture counterparty restrictions, suppose there is a measure d_s of "safe" DIs and a measure d_n of "non-safe" DIs.
 Moreover, assume that there is a measure λ_s of lenders that are required to deposit funds at a safe DI, while a measure λ_n of lenders can deposit funds at any DI.
 In the proposition below, we establish that there is a unique equilibrium, and it can be one of two types, depending on the abundance of type s and n lenders, relative to the abundance of safe and non-safe banks.
-To be more precise, let

-$$q_s = \frac{\lambda_s}{d_s}$$ , and $q_n = \frac{\lambda_n}{d_n}$
+To be more precise, let $$q_s = \frac{\lambda_s}{d_s}$$ , and $q_n = \frac{\lambda_n}{d_n}$.